 - Consistency in practice can enhance skill mastery over time.

-What to Learn After Excel?
+What to Learn after Excel?

 Upon mastering Excel, learners may wish to expand their skill set in other applications or fields that complement their Excel knowledge.
 This transition can open additional career opportunities and improve overall job performance.
 Below are some recommended areas to study next.